4d/docs/docs/Project/architecture.md

 ## `WebFolder`

 Defaut root folder of the 4D Web server for pages, pictures, etc. It is automatically created when the Web server is launched for the first time.

+## `.gitignore` file (optional)

+File that specifies which files will be ignored by git.
+You can include a default gitignore file in your projects using the **Create default .gitignore file** option on the **General** page of the preferences.
+To configure the contents of that file, see [Create default `.gitignore` file](Preferences/general.md#create-default-gitignore-file).